 1) Establish a common vision and mission for the Chicago Native American community;

 2) Develop a comprehensive service and development model for the urban setting;

 3) Move towards collaborative community relationships internally and externally; and

 4) Promote understanding and respect for our culture and communities including the social, economic and spiritual spheres.

-Participating organizations and programs have signed a Memorandum of Understanding that clarifies expectations and responsibilities of those in the Collaborative.
+Participating organizations and programs have signed a Memorandum of Understanding that clarifies the expectations and responsibilities of those in the Collaborative.
 This is the first time in the community’s history that such a document has been constructed and broadly endorsed.
-In July 2013, the Mitchell Museum of the American Indian agreed to serve as the fiscal agent for CAICC.
-The CAICC member organizations now recognize that there is greater power working together in collaborative fashion, and that there is enormous opportunity for change created by harnessing this power.
+The CAICC member organizations now recognize that there is greater power working together in a collaborative fashion and that there is an enormous opportunity for change created by harnessing this power.
 Problematically, all of the Native organizations and programs are under-resourced with little capacity to take on additional work.
-Therefore, CAICC is seeking funding to cover its programmatic expenses and to hire a consultant to assist with organizing and supporting action committees, as well as to shepherd continued growth and development of CAICC to reach its full potential.
+Therefore, CAICC is seeking funding to cover its programmatic expenses and to continue contracting a consultant to assist with organizing and supporting action committees, as well as to shepherd continued growth and development of CAICC to reach its full potential.

 At its core, CAICC holds fast to principles of racial equity and creating a strong voice for the Native American community on issues that affect them.
 As a result of its work to date, the community is experiencing a heightened level of inter-organizational cooperation and planning, along with a higher level of trust, sharing of resources, and mutual support for one another.

 Learn about Chicagoland’s Native history and organizations through this short video from CAICC entitled “Chicago Has Always Been Indian Country”